Selling your home? Then it’s time to get to work!

 You never get a second chance to make a good first impression, and that counts for your home too!
 Buyers might be less likely to check out the rest of a house if the outside is unappealing—even if the interior is stunning.

-If you’re looking to sell your house, a few inexpensive changes to your home’s exterior could help make the process smoother.
+If you’re looking to sell your house, a few changes to your home’s exterior could help make the process smoother.
 From being able to sell faster to add greater value to the asking price.

 Focus on Staging

 Has your furniture been arranged the same way since you moved into your home several years ago?
 You may be comfortable with the current setup but it may not be the best way to showcase your space.

 It also goes without saying that you will need to take some time to declutter, deep clean and depersonalize.
 Think about how it feels when you walk through a brand new model home and then try to recreate that vibe.
 Simply put, when selling your home, you want the buyer to envision themselves living in your home.